WebAssembly/spec/document/core/exec/runtime.rst

 Module Instructions
 ...................

-Module :ref:`instantiation <instantiation>` is a complex operation.
+Module :ref:`instantiation <exec-instantiation>` is a complex operation.
 It is hence expressed in terms of reduction into smaller steps expressed by a sequence of administrative *module instructions* that are a superset of ordinary instructions and defined as follow.

 .. math::